Home Care Instructions after

 sleep with them on.
 You may wash the TEDS with soap and water.
 Let air dry.

-Do not drive for 2 weeks or while taking narcotic pain medicine.
-Do not drive
+Do not drive while on narcotic pain medicine.

-No sex for 2 weeks.
-After 2 weeks, you may resume sexual activity, if
+After 1 week, you may resume sexual activity, if comfortable.

 Proper care of the incision helps to prevent infection.